 The board oversees two corporations.
 A.A.
-World Services staffs the General Service Office and manages its services as well as publication of A.A.approved literature.
+World Services Inc. staffs the General Service Office and manages G.S.O. services as well as publication of A.A. approved literature.
 A.A.
-Grapevine oversees likewise all personnel, editorial, and publishing aspects of the Grapevine monthly magazine.
+Grapevine oversees likewise all personnel, editorial and publishing aspects of the Grapevine monthly publication.